Stateware/Dav3i/doc/FrontEndArchitecture.md

 #####Introduction to the Front End

 The goal of our front end is to meet the needs of the user in interacting with data stored on the server.
-The user's requirements are to be able to select a country or region, and display relevant data pulled from the server.
-We will accomplish this by building a webpage in HTML5, using Google Charts API, and JSVectorMap.
+The user's must be able to select a country or region, and display relevant data pulled from the server.
+We accomplish this by building a webpage in HTML5, using Google Charts API, and JSVectorMap.

 HTML5 was chosen based on its portability, and ease of use in implementing complex features.
 In the interest of maintenance, the fact that use of and support for HTML5 is growing gives it a clear advantage over HTML/CSS/JS.